 If all went according to plan then Greg Fox would receive 22,500 first-preference votes (45,000 divided by 2) and Robert Flanagan would also receive 22,500 first preference votes.
 Since 22,500 is greater than the quota of 17,001 both GOP candidates would be elected to the council.
 Note that this is independent of how the Democratic candidates fare; polling above the quota based on first preference votes results in an automatic win.

 However suppose Howard County Republicans instead fielded three candidates, say Greg Fox, Robert Flanagan, and Dennis Schrader, with Fox receiving 18,000 first preference votes, Flanagan 14,000, and Schrader 13,000.
 In this case only Fox would be automatically elected to the council.
 Even if all of Fox’s 999 excess votes (18,000 minus 17,001) were transferred to Flanagan (i.e., as Fox voters’ second choice) he would still have only 14,999 votes, well below the quota of 17,001.
-Assuming that no Democratic voters selected Flanagan or Schrader as alternative choices, both candidates would remain below the quota and would be eliminated, and Democrats would take a 4-1 council majority.
+Flanagan would then depend on getting transferred votes from Schrader upon his elimination.
+If everyone who put Schrader as their first choice put Fox as their second and only alternative, and if no Democratic voters selected Flanagan or Schrader as alternative choices, both Flanagan and Schrader would remain below the quota and would be eliminated, and Democrats would take a 4-1 council majority.

 Bad as this might be for the GOP, there’s an even worse scenario, namely that Republican voters split their first choice evenly among Fox, Flanagan, and Schrader, leaving each with 15,000 first preference votes, well below the quota of 17,001.
-Assuming that no Democratic voters selected a GOP candidate as an alternate choice, all three would be eliminated and Democrats would take a 5-0 council majority.
+If GOP voters neglect to designate a second or third choice, and assuming that no Democratic voters select a GOP candidate as an alternate choice, it’s possible that all three Republican candidates could be eliminated and Democrats could take a 5-0 council majority.

 Note that unlike the effects of gerrymandering under a district scheme, such a result would be a self-inflicted wound resulting from not understanding how STV actually works.
 The key point is that in an STV election a party should resist fielding more candidates than the number of quotas (i.e., multiples of 17,001 votes in this case) it can reasonably expect to receive as first-preference votes, and should work to as much as possible ensure that those votes are spread evenly across all its candidates.